ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Callset.md

 ##### geo_provenance

 * This geo_class attribute ideally describes the geographic location of where this callset was analysed.

 * example:

 ```
 'geo_provenance' : {
   'longitude' => '21.23',
+  'latitude' => '45.75',
+  'city' => 'Timisoara',
   'country' => 'Romania',
-  'label' => 'Str Marasesti 5, 300077 Timisoara, Romania',
+  'label' => 'Str Marasesti 5, 300077 Timisoara, Romania'
-  'city' => 'Timisoara',
-  'latitude' => '45.75'
 }
 ```

 ##### id

 * The local-unique identifier of this callset (referenced as "callset_id").
 * example:

 ```
 'id' : "GSM264198"